-Interest rate risk in the banking book
+Interest rate risk in the banking book (IRRBB)

-IRRBB is the current and prospective risk to the BPI Group's capital and earnings arising from the adverse movements in interest rates that affect its banking book positions.
+IRRBB is the current and prospective risk to the BPI Group's capital and earnings arising from the adverse movements in interest rates that affect its banking book positions (core banking activities).
+The BPI Group is exposed to re-pricing risk arising from financial assets and liabilities that have different maturities and are re-priced taking into account the prevailing market interest rates.
 Excessive levels of interest rate risks in the banking book can pose a significant threat to the BPI Group's earnings and capital base.
-The BPI Group has established comprehensive risk management policies, procedures, risk limits structures and employs risk measurement models supported by a robust risk management system.